Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 Best practices:

-• Develop an internal review response policy
+• Develop an internal policy for handling public comments and testimonials

 • Train your team on HIPAA-compliant communication